yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/README.md

 Access and explore the Maven Fuzzy Factory database Become the data expert for the company, and the go-to person for mission critical analyses Analyze and optimize the business’ marketing channels, website, and product portfolio

+### Overview Database
+We will be working with six related tables, which contain eCommerce data about:

+Website Activity
+Products
+Orders and Refunds
+We'll use MySQL to understand how customers access and interact with the site, analyze landing page performance and conversion, and explore product-level sales.